 - Or I could opt for a full hysterectomy.

-I’m choosing the full hysterectomy since I’m almost 50 and the Lupron would basically just serve as a “bandaid” requiring regular tests and more medication until I reach menopause.
+I chose the full hysterectomy since I was almost 50 and the Lupron would basically just serve as a “bandaid” requiring regular tests and more medication until I reached menopause.

 My regular gynecologist immediately sent me to a gynecological cancer specialist who uses the DaVinci robotic surgery method for hysterectomies here in Nashville, TN.
 My full hysterectomy was scheduled right away.